 Layla Taloo.
 Now lives in Iraqi Kurdistan.

-Layla was held captive by ISIS for almost 3 years, together with her children.
-'I was forced to work as a slave in their household.
-The lady was jealous of her man who had another woman.
-That is why she set out to make things worse for me.
-She urged and incited him to abuse and rape me, to hit me more.'
+Layla was held captive by ISIS for almost 3 years, together with her children and was forced to work as a slave in their household.

-Layla was held captive by ISIS for almost 3 years, together with her children.
-'I was forced to work as a slave in their household.
-The lady was jealous of her man who had another woman.
-That is why she set out to make things worse for me.
-She urged and incited him to abuse and rape me, to hit me more.'
+Layla was held captive by ISIS for almost 3 years, together with her children and was forced to work as a slave in their household.

 Sipan, 23, now lives in Iraqi Kurdistan.

-Sipan has been away from her home for 7 years.
+Sipan had been away from her home for 7 years.
 5 years she spent in ISIS captivity in Syria and 1,5 years spent with a family in Syria before she could find a way back home.
 Around 3 years into her captivity, she ran into her brother in Syria, who was also captured by ISIS.
 In him she confided her last wish, which was to have a tombstone made for her, as she was certain she would die here.
 Her brother managed to escape and didn't hear from her for many years, presuming she was dead.
 He made the grave, with her picture on it.
 Only a few months ago, they finally could be reunited.
 The picture and little frame with her name that was put on the grave is still standing in the closet in her room.
-Only shortly after they were reunited, the news came that her mother - hospitalised in Germany, due to injuries sustained during ISIS captivity as well- had passed away.
-Neither of them had seen their mother, as both German and Kurdish authorities didn't allow a visit either way.
-Sipan was wounded twice during her ISIS captivity.
-Once due to airstrikes.
-A second time when her captors were transporting her to Lebanon.
-They hit an IED and died in the explosion.
-Sipan was laying on the road severely injured until a Syrian family came along and helped her.
-She had no phone or social media when she was captured and thus no way of reaching anybody home.
-After 1,5 years she finally managed to cross back into Iraq with help of the YPG.
 Now she lives with her brother Majdjal in the home of their elder brother, having lost both their parents and many other family members.

-Sipan has been away from her home for 7 years.
+Sipan had been away from her home for 7 years.
 5 years she spent in ISIS captivity in Syria and 1,5 years spent with a family in Syria before she could find a way back home.
 Around 3 years into her captivity, she ran into her brother in Syria, who was also captured by ISIS.
 In him she confided her last wish, which was to have a tombstone made for her, as she was certain she would die here.
 Her brother managed to escape and didn't hear from her for many years, presuming she was dead.
 He made the grave, with her picture on it.
 Only a few months ago, they finally could be reunited.
 The picture and little frame with her name that was put on the grave is still standing in the closet in her room.
-Only shortly after they were reunited, the news came that her mother - hospitalised in Germany, due to injuries sustained during ISIS captivity as well- had passed away.
-Neither of them had seen their mother, as both German and Kurdish authorities didn't allow a visit either way.
-Sipan was wounded twice during her ISIS captivity.
-Once due to airstrikes.
-A second time when her captors were transporting her to Lebanon.
-They hit an IED and died in the explosion.
-Sipan was laying on the road severely injured until a Syrian family came along and helped her.
-She had no phone or social media when she was captured and thus no way of reaching anybody home.
-After 1,5 years she finally managed to cross back into Iraq with help of the YPG.
 Now she lives with her brother Majdjal in the home of their elder brother, having lost both their parents and many other family members.

 Mazdjal, 23, now lives in Iraqi Kurdistan.